Euclideon/vaultclient/docs/UserGuide.md

 The iOS and Android builds are not currently publicly available.

 ## Logging In
-After starting the application you will see the log-in screen below.
+After starting the application you will see the login screen below.

 ![Login Screen](images/loginscreen.png)